Memorial Day sales 2023: The 90+ best deals to shop right now

 Clinique Take The Day Off Cleansing Balm Makeup Remover$27 $38Save $12

-Ulta: Save 15% off on all makeup through May 29 by using code Makeup15, plus score faves from Olaplex, Clinique and more on sale.
+Ulta: Save 15% off on all makeup through May 29 by using code MAKEUP15, plus score up to 50% off on select hair products.

 Nordstrom: Save up to 40% on beauty during Nordstrom's Half Yearly sale, which just happens to coincide with this holiday weekend.
 From candles to luscious lipsticks, there's plenty of ground to cover.